AuerTomLab/Duerr2025/README.md

 ### 1 - Library Visualisation
 - Loads visualisation parameters used for the figures.
 ### 2 - Datasets - Our
-- Here we query, sort and prepare datasets relevant for our analysis.
+- Here, we query, sort and prepare datasets relevant for our analysis.

 ### 2 - Datasets - VFB
-- Here we query, sort and prepare datasets relevant for our analysis.
+- Here, we query, sort and prepare datasets relevant for our analysis.

 ### 3 - Glomeruli
-- Here we prepare glomeruli annotations from AMIRA and MIP.
+- Here, we prepare glomeruli annotations from AMIRA and MIP.
 - We also demonstrated an open-source workflow to use Glomeruli Annotations created with the [Microscopy Image Browser](http://mib.helsinki.fi) instead of AMIRA.

 ### 4 - ALPN Annotation
-- Here we manually annotated neurons after using NBLAST.
+- Here, we manually annotated neurons after using NBLAST.

 ### 5 - ALPN dendrite quantification

 ### Figures
-- Here we combined all necessary code to reproduce R-based figure panels shown in the manuscript of Dürr et al. 2025
+- Here we combined all necessary code to reproduce R-based figure panels shown in Dürr et al. 2025
-- When reproducing a figure first source 0_Project_Initialization file as it loads necessary libraries and files
+- When reproducing a figure, first source 0_Project_Initialization file as it loads necessary libraries and files
-- All figures were successfully tested before the release using a full reinstallation of the software on MacOS.
+- All figures were successfully tested before the release using a full re-installation of the software on MacOS.
 Still, there can be unforeseen problems when restarting the project.
-If this happens we are happy to help you when you encounter problem.
-We noticed that the rgl package sometimes generates problems with exporting 3D scenes.
-This can sometimes be resolved by updating or reinstalling the package.
-Otherwise feel free to contact us directly.
+If this happens, we are happy to help you when you encounter problems.
+We noticed that the rgl package sometimes bugs when exporting 3D scenes.
+This can be resolved (most of the times) by updating or re-installing the package.

 ## Figures
 - Folders used by the figure code to export the final figures.

 ## Tables
-- Supplementary Table 3 & 4.
+- Supplementary Tables 3 & 4.

 ## Videos
 - Jacobian map video; stored on Zenodo.